StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 ## Version 4 is under preparation!!!!
 It needs StatisticalRethinking v4 and StatisticalRethinkingPlots.jl.
 See the README in StatisticalRethinking.jl.

-## Purpose of StatisticalRethinkingTuring.jl
+## Purpose of SR2TuringPluto.jl

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), StatisticalRethinking is a hands-on course.
 This project is intended to assist with the hands-on aspect of learning the key ideas in StatisticalRethinking.

-StatisticalRethinkingTuring is a Julia project that uses Pluto notebooks for this purpose.
+SR2TuringPluto is a Julia project that uses Pluto notebooks for this purpose.
 Each notebook demonstrates Julia versions of `code snippets` and `mcmc models` contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 If you prefer to work with scripts instead of notebooks, a utility in the `src` directory is provided (`generate_scripts.jl`) to create scripts from all notebooks and store those in a newly created `scripts` directory.
 Note that this is a simple tool and will override all files in the `scripts` directory.
 For exploration purposes I suggest to move some of those scripts to e.g. the `research` directory.